Emmanuel de Aranda

-Emmanuel de Aranda (Bruges, 1612 or 1614 - there, c.
-1686) (also Manuel) was a Southern Netherlands traveler, historian and poet.
-He lived for two years as a Barbary slave and wrote a famous book about his experiences.
+Emmanuel de Aranda or Emanuel d'Aranda (1612x14–c.
+1686) was a traveller and historian from the Spanish Netherlands.
+In 1640–1642 he spent more than a year as a captive in North Africa, later writing a well-known slave narrative about the experience.

 Biography

 Early life and education

 Aranda was a descendant of a family that came from Valladolid in Spain and had settled in Bruges for several generations.
-They were mainly active in the textile industry and were of distinguished ranks in Spain.
-Emmanuel's father, Don Francisco, was a consular.
+They were mainly active in the textile trade and were of distinguished rank in Spain.
+Emmanuel's father, Don Francisco, was a consul for the Spanish merchants in Bruges.
 His mother was Anne Van Severen.
 His oldest brother, Franciscus, married Isabelle Cloribus, had moved to Bruges and became the mayor.

-After completing his law studies at the University of Leuven, Aranda was ready to step into the family business.
-In preparation, he made a trip to Spain.
-He left in 1639 and was joined by Renier Saldens (a doctor from Oostkamp), the Bruges junior Jan Baptiste Van Caloen and knight Philips de Cerf (or Ducherf, lord of Hondschoote and Leystrate, who later became mayor of Veurne).
+After graduating licentiate of laws from the University of Leuven, Aranda was ready to step into the family business.
+In preparation, he made a trip to Spain, to see the country and learn the language.
+He left in 1639 and was joined by Renier Saldens (a doctor from Oostkamp), Jan Baptiste Van Caloen (a young man from Bruges), and the knight Philips de Cerf (or Ducherf), lord of Hondschoote and Leystrate, who later became mayor of Veurne.

-Hijacking
+Enslavement

-The next year, the group returned to County of Flanders.
-They settled in San Sebastián on an English merchant ship that was hijacked off the coast of Brittany on 22 August 1640 by Barbary pirates under the command of an English turncoat.
-One day earlier, Aranda's ship was chased by a suspicious caravel, but the naive captain did not try to get away.
-The carload was supported by two larger ships, which hoisted the Algiers silver green flag of Algeria.
+In 1640, the group set off to return to the County of Flanders.
+They travelled overland to San Sebastián and took passage on an English merchant ship that was captured off the coast of Brittany on 22 August by Barbary pirates under the command of an English turncoat.
+One day earlier, the English merchantman had been chased by a suspicious caravel, but the naive captain had not taken evasive action.
+The caravel was joined by two larger ships, which hoisted the silver green flag of Algeria.
 The crew of the merchant ship were captured without a fight and taken to a nearby port.

-Aranda was taken as a slave to Algeria and was sold there as a slave.
-He stayed there for a little more than a year (1640-1641) while his exchange was negotiated and could return to Duchy of Brabant in 1642.
+Aranda and his companions were taken to Algeria and sold as slaves.
+He was a captive for almost a year and a half before his exchange was negotiated and he was able to return to Flanders.

-Slavery

-In Algeria captives were led to the palace of the Pasha, who was able to claim one eighth of the prisoners brought in.
+In Algeria captives were led to the palace of the Pasha, who was entitled to claim one out of every eight prisoners brought in.
 Aranda and his other companions were sold at the slave market (also known as zoco or bedesten).
-Grand Admiral Ali Pegelin paid 200 stakes for Aranda.
+Grand Admiral Ali Pegelin paid 200 pieces of eight for Aranda.

-The frail Arando had to do heavy labor in a flour warehouse.
-He later described how he almost collapsed.
-He then became a construction worker at Pegelin's country house and later a house servant.
+Aranda, unused to physical labour, was put to work treading grain, which he was unable to do to his overseer's satisfaction.
+He then became a construction worker at Pegelin's country house, and later a house servant.